JakubR12/cds-visual-portfolio/assignments/assignment-5/README.md

 For this assignment, you can use the CNN code we looked at in class, such as the ShallowNet architecture or LeNet.
 You are also welcome to build your own model, if you dare - I recommend against doing this.

-You'll also need to think about how to get the images into an array for the model and how to extract 'labels' from filenames for use in the classification report
+You'll also need to think about how to get the images into an array for the model and how to extract 'labels' from file names for use in the classification report

 ## Methods

 The data were obtained from Kaggle (the link above).
 It consisted of around 5000 images from 10 different impressionistic artists.
-For this problem we choose to use the Keras ImageDataGenerator() class to load, rescale to 0-1, and resize the images to 64X64 pixels This class also has the ability to create new data, by zooming, sheering, flipping, and rotating images.
+For this problem we choose to use the Keras ImageDataGenerator() class to load, re-scale to 0-1, and re-size the images to 64X64 pixels This class also has the ability to create new data, by zooming, sheering, flipping, and rotating images.
 We don'´t use this functionality in this project, but given the fact we only have about 4000 images to train on, it may come in handy ;-).
 We used a slightly modified LeNet architecture with only 256 nodes in the dense network layer to increase efficiency.
 To further increase training speed we used the ADAM optimizer and implemented an early stopping mechanism to monitor improvement on validation loss.

 The architecture of the network: